Booth Tarkington

 Newton Booth Tarkington (July 29, 1869 – May 19, 1946) was an American novelist and dramatist best known for his novels The Magnificent Ambersons (1918) and Alice Adams (1921).
 He is one of only four novelists to win the Pulitzer Prize for Fiction more than once, along with William Faulkner, John Updike, and Colson Whitehead.
 In the 1910s and 1920s he was considered the United States' greatest living author.
 Several of his stories were adapted to film.

 During the first quarter of the 20th century, Tarkington, along with Meredith Nicholson, George Ade, and James Whitcomb Riley helped to create a Golden Age of literature in Indiana.

 Booth Tarkington served one term in the Indiana House of Representatives, was critical of the advent of automobiles, and set many of his stories in the Midwest.
-He eventually removed to Kennebunkport, Maine, where he continued his life work even as he suffered a loss of vision.
+He eventually moved to Kennebunkport, Maine, where he continued his life work even as he suffered a loss of vision.

-Biography
+He is often cited as an example of an author who enjoyed great success when alive, but whose reputation and influence did not survive his death.

+Early life and education

-Tarkington was born in Indianapolis, Indiana, the son of John S. Tarkington and Elizabeth Booth Tarkington.
-He was named after his maternal uncle Newton Booth, then the governor of California.
-He was also related to Chicago Mayor James Hutchinson Woodworth through Woodworth's wife Almyra Booth Woodworth.
+Tarkington was born in Indianapolis, Indiana, on July 29, 1869, the son of John S. Tarkington, a judge, and Elizabeth Booth Tarkington.
+He came from a patrician Midwestern family that had lost much of its wealth after the Panic of 1873.
+Tarkington was named after his maternal uncle Newton Booth, then the governor of California.
+He was also related to Chicago Mayor James Hutchinson Woodworth through Woodworth's wife, Almyra Booth Woodworth.

-Tarkington attended Shortridge High School in Indianapolis, and completed his secondary education at Phillips Exeter Academy, a boarding school on the East Coast.
-He attended Purdue University for two years, where he was a member of the Sigma Chi Fraternity and the university's Morley Eating Club.
-He later made substantial donations to Purdue for building an all-men's residence hall, which the university named Tarkington Hall in his honor.
-Purdue awarded him an honorary doctorate.
+Tarkington attended Shortridge High School in Indianapolis, and completed his secondary education at Phillips Exeter Academy, a boarding school in New Hampshire, near the East Coast.
+He attended Purdue University for two years, where he was a member of the Sigma Chi fraternity and the university's Morley Eating Club.